robosense2025/track1/README.md

 > 5. Can we use external models?

-No. This competition is intended to evaluate the capabilities of VLMs specifically.
-The use of task-specific models (e.g., object detectors, trajectory predictors) that directly address the task or provide extra information to the VLMs is not allowed.
+No. This competition is intended to evaluate the **capabilities of VLMs** specifically.
+The use of task-specific models (e.g., object detectors, trajectory predictors) that directly address the task or provide extra information to the VLMs is **NOT** allowed.
+Modification within the VLM architectures is allowed, such as the vision encoder.

 ## 🔗 Resources